 - 1. Select Accelerator Statistics to display the Accelerator Statistics page. - 2.
-Use the controls to customize the report as described in the following table.
+Use the controls to customize the report as described in this table.

 Control Description Period Select the time period from the drop-down list.
 For Custom , enter the Start Time and End Time and click Update .
-Use the following format: YYYY/MM/DD HH:MM:SS.
+Use this format: yyyy/mm/dd hh:mm:ss.
 Service Group Select a SaaS Service Group from the drop-down list and click Update .
 Update Displays the report.

-CHAPTER 4 Managing SteelHead SaaS
+Managing SteelHead SaaS

 This chapter describes how to use the Riverbed Cloud Portal to manage SteelHead SaaS.
-It includes the following sections:
+It includes these sections:

-- "Controlling SaaS Optimization" on page 31 - "Registering and Unregistering Appliances on the Portal" on page 31 - "Enabling and Disabling Optimization Services on Registered Appliances" on page 32 - "Managing SaaS Platforms" on page 33 - "Specifying General Settings" on page 35 - "Specifying Certificate Settings" on page 35
+- "Controlling SaaS optimization" on page 31 - "Registering and unregistering appliances on the portal" on page 31 - "Enabling and disabling optimization services on registered appliances" on page 32 - "Managing SaaS platforms" on page 33 - "Obtaining SaaS optimization details" on page 34 - "Specifying general settings" on page 35 - "Specifying certificate settings" on page 35

-Controlling SaaS Optimization
+Controlling SaaS optimization